What is eye serum?

 It is important to note that eye serum can sometimes cause unwanted side effects for some people.
 If you experience irritation, an allergic reaction or other uncomfortable effects, stop using the serum immediately and consider trying a different product.
 Contact a medical professional if the effects are serious.

-According to research, certain ingredients provide superior results.
+According to research, certain ingredients may be associated with visible skin changes.
 One study found that using products containing these ingredients helped reduce the look and depth of wrinkles in as little as four weeks’ time.

-The following top-rated components can be found in various products:
+The following components can be found in various products:

 Always check with your eye doctor and dermatologist before using a topical product around your eyes.